 Entity Types

-Zep classifies newly created nodes as one of your defined entity types or leaves them unclassified.
+Zep enables the use of rich, domain-specific data structures through Entity Types, replacing generic graph nodes with detailed models.
+Zep classifies newly created nodes as one of the default or custom entity types or leaves them unclassified.
 For example, a node representing a preference is classified as a Preference node, and attributes specific to that type are automatically populated.
 You may restrict graph queries to nodes of a specific type, such as Preference.

-There are default entity types applied to all nodes by default, but you may define custom types as needed.
+The default entity types are applied to all nodes by default, but you may define additional custom types as needed.

 Each node is classified as a single entity type only.
 Multiple classifications are not supported.